tiger-bug/Advanced_Class/jupyter_stuff/ReadMe.md

 # Jupyter Folder

 - This is the folder where all my jupyter stuff will be located.
+First links are for Week 6.

 * https://github.com/spiegelss/Advanced_Class/blob/master/jupyter_stuff/Week_6/geocode_assignment.ipynb